 Goucher College does not issue grade reports.
-You can obtain your grade approximately 3 weeks after concluding the course by going to the Goucher website (mygoucher) and follow the prompts to receive your grade.
+You can obtain your grade approximately 3 weeks after concluding the course by going to the myGoucher website (myGoucher) and following the prompts to receive your grade.
+If you have misplaced your password, please contact the help desk (helpdesk@goucher.edu) and they will help you through this procedure.

 If you need a paper copy of grades for tuition reimbursement, you will need to request a transcript in writing.
-You can fax to Student Administrative Services, or call SAS (410)-337-6504 or mail to SAS at:
+You can fax your request to 410-337-6504 or mail to:

-Goucher College, SAS 1021 Dulaney Valley Road Baltimore, MD 21204
+Goucher College Registrar's Office 1021 Dulaney Valley Road Baltimore, MD 21204

 There is no charge for this request.
 Please allow 3-5 working days to process.
-To access the transcript request form, please go to http://www.goucher.edu/x1891.xml
+To access the transcript request form, please go to Transcript-Request.pdf (goucher.edu).

 Questions?
-Please call 410-337-6200.
+Please call the Welch Center Office at 410-337-6200.